authlete/java-getting-started/README.md

 # Authlete OAuth Server Tutorial
 This repo is for the Authlete OAuth server tutorial for Java.
-In it, you will walk through setting up an API resource server.
+In it you will walk through setting up an API resource server.
 Once working, you will learn how to add authorization to the API server using the Authlete service.

 To give it a try, head to the tutorial [page](https://www.authlete.com/developers/tutorial/getting_started_java/) and get started.